-John M. Finney Faculty Secretary
+John M. Finney Secretary of the Faculty

 Summary of changes to the Code created by the proposed amendment to Ch.
 III, Sections 6 and 7, concerning procedures for appeals and hearings.
 April 9, 2007

 The Motion:

 The Professional Standards Committee proposes an amendment to the Faculty Code to strike the current language in Chapter III, sections 6 and 7, and to substitute the language in the previously submitted document in its place.